nobe4/nobe4.github.io/_posts/posts/2016-03-06-vim-gitignore-view.markdown

 We choose to create a file in the `/tmp` folder and to read/write from here.
 The file path is stored in the `s:gitignore_file` variable.

 ## Write the pattern
-This part is simple as vim provide for us the `getline` function that fetch the line in the current buffer.
+This part is simple as vim provides us the `getline` function that fetchs the line in the current buffer.

 To write it to the gitignore file, we can use the common `echo` method from bash along with the operator `>` to override the file.